ixanza/tranquility/README.md

 Serenity uses Requiem 4.0.1 and has some armor mods supported by the Requiem Out-fitted mod and contains DLC sized mods which are

 - Wyrmstooth (with requiem patch from lilmoefow)
+- Dragonborn (Fozar's Patch, tweaked and modified to work for Requiem 4.0)
 - Legacy of the Dragonborn (with Requiem Patch and Museum Integration)
+- Vigilant

 ## Installation